renjen/cse135site/README.md

 - When a POST request is received, the deploy script is executed automatically

 The webhook was configured in GitHub under:Repository → Settings → Webhooks

+## Text Compression

+Text compression was enabled on the Apache server using `mod_deflate`.
+After enabling compression, HTML, CSS, and JavaScript files are sent to the browser in a compressed (gzip) format.

+This was verified using Chrome DevTools.
+When inspecting the network request for the HTML page, the response headers include:

+`Content-Encoding: gzip`

+This indicates that the original HTML file was compressed by the server before being sent over the network, reducing the amount of data transferred and improving page load performance.